 - EWG’s Shopper’s Guide to Pesticides in Produce — an annual report and tool to help consumers understand the worst and best produce choices when it comes to pesticide risk and contamination

-We have to keep in mind too that to be an organic-certified farm requires some stringent guidelines to be in place, as well as time and financial investments, which many small farms simply cannot do.
-Therefore, the smaller your local CSA farm is, the higher are the chances that it will be “unofficially organic”, rather than officially “certified organic”.
+We have to keep in mind, too, that to be an organic-certified farm requires some stringent guidelines to be in place and time and financial investments, which many small farms simply cannot do.
+Therefore, the smaller your local CSA farm is, the higher are the chances that it will be “unofficially organic” rather than officially “certified organic.”
 This was the case with my CSA experience, where the farmer was simply farming the way we used to before the industrial and chemical revolution.
-It was a pleasure to see regular insect bites in the leafy greens, holes in the corn or some unique insects that we brought home in some of the veggies.
+It was a pleasure to see regular insect bites in the leafy greens, holes in the corn, or some unique insects that we brought home in some veggies.
 The key here is to establish trust and know your farmer and how things are grown on the farm.
-The truth is too, that many small farmers actually cannot afford the expenses that come with chemical pesticides, and prefer to rely on natural measures, including integrated pest management, edible forests, and non-monoculture farming methods.
+The truth is, too, that many small farmers actually cannot afford the expenses that come with chemical pesticides and prefer to rely on natural measures, including integrated pest management, edible forests, and non-monoculture farming methods.

 4. You get an excellent variety of food.

-When we think about our usual, weekly grocery routine, most people find themselves buying the same handful of fruits, veggies and other foods week after week.
-We get into routines, we get into comfort zones, and all too often we get stuck in a rut.
-With a CSA however, you get an outstanding variety from week to week based on what is growing, mature and ready for harvest at different times in the season.
-Many CSA programs by their very nature grow a wide variety of vegetables, some in warmer climates also fruits, to provide that extra benefit of variety to their CSA members.
-This improves the variety in your diet, provides more nutritional benefits and can actually reduce the chances of food allergies, which can be triggered by relying too heavily on one certain food in our diet and/or eating highly unhealthy diets or those very low in variety.
+When we think about our usual weekly grocery routine, most people find themselves buying the same handful of fruits, veggies, and other foods week after week.
+We get into routines, we get into comfort zones, and all too often, we get stuck in a rut.
+However, with a CSA, you get an outstanding variety from week to week based on what is growing, mature, and ready for harvest at different times in the season.
+By their very nature, many CSA programs grow a wide variety of vegetables, some in warmer climates also fruits, to provide that extra benefit of variety to their CSA members.
+This improves the variety in your diet, provides more nutritional benefits, and can actually reduce the chances of food allergies, which can be triggered by relying too heavily on one certain food in our diet and/or eating highly unhealthy diets or those very low in variety.

 5. You get to try new foods, especially vegetables.

-With a CSA however, you will likely receive foods you haven’t tried before and thus be inspired to learn about them and find ways to enjoy them as part of your diet.
+However, with a CSA, you will likely receive foods you haven’t tried before and thus be inspired to learn about them and find ways to enjoy them as part of your diet.
 My CSA farm grew about 50 different vegetables throughout the season, so I got to try so many new vegetables, some that I had either not heard of before, and others that I was simply too intimidated or uninspired to buy at the grocery store before.
-Well, now that I had them literally handed to me, it was actually fun to experience them, and the new culinary flavors, textures and exciting opportunities they offered.
+Well, now that I had them literally handed to me, it was actually fun to experience them and the new culinary flavors, textures, and exciting opportunities they offered.

 6. You get to eat more greens than ever.

-Although the food contents and variety of each CSA will vary, most provide an excellent amount of different leafy green vegetables and herbs.
-My CSA for example, provided an extremely rich abundance of different kale and lettuce varieties, swiss chard, collard greens, spinach, bok choy, pak choi, cabbages, cilantro, parsley and other herbs.
-So much so in fact, that I was able to have a generous amount of greens with every single one of my daily meals — green smoothies for breakfast, salads for lunch and steamed greens in various dinner meals.
-This is why I considered this a time in my life during which I ate better than ever, in spite already eating an optimally healthy whole-food, plant-based diet for years.
+Although each CSA’s food contents and variety will vary, most provide an excellent amount of different leafy green vegetables and herbs.
+For example, my CSA provided an extremely rich abundance of different kale and lettuce varieties, swiss chard, collard greens, spinach, bok choy, pak choi, cabbages, cilantro, parsley, and other herbs.
+So much so, in fact, that I was able to have a generous amount of greens with every single one of my daily meals — green smoothies for breakfast, salads for lunch, and steamed greens in various dinner meals.
+This is why I considered this a time in my life during which I ate better than ever, in spite of already eating an optimally healthy whole-food, plant-based diet for years.

 7. You get to eat a lot of different herbs.